Image courtesy: Pixabay

 Though the term deepfake came about in 2017, the ability to modify and manipulate videos dates back to the 1997 Video Rewrite program.
 It allowed modifying video footage of a person speaking to depict that person mouthing the words from a completely different audio track.
 The technique of blending images, videos and altering voice has been used in cinema for even longer, but it was expensive and time-consuming.

-Cybersecurity companies are in the process of developing products to detect deepfake recordings, while big organizations have begun to take deepfakes very seriously.
+Anti-fraud technology companies are in the process of developing defenses to detect deepfakes, while organizations have begun to take deepfakes very seriously.
 Google has built a database of 3,000 deepfakes to help researchers and cybersecurity professionals develop tools to combat the fake videos.
 Facebook and Microsoft are working with leading US universities to build a database of fake videos for research.

-The risk has become so real that the US House Intelligence Committee in June 2019 heard expert testimony on the growing threat posed by deepfakes and other AI-generated false information and what it could mean for the 2020 general elections, as well as the country’s overall national security.
+The risk has now become so real, that the US government has been debating the growing threat posed by deepfakes and other AI-generated false information and what it could mean for the country’s national security.
+In June 2022, the US government tabled a bill to be enacted by the Senate and House of Representatives to combat the spread of disinformation via deepfake video alteration technology (Congress.gov).

 Deepfake is being used today to create astonishingly convincing digitally manipulated voices, photos and videos, even fake identities.

-Deepfake apps that enable users to substitute their faces onto those of characters in films and TV shows are popular on social media platforms.
-In January 2020, Facebook said that it was introducing new measures to counter the problem on its platform.
+Deepfake apps that enable users to substitute their faces onto those of characters in films and TV shows are already popular on social media platforms.

 A Tempting Target for a Deepfake Heist

 Where there’s money, there’s crime.
 Trust fraudsters to leverage new technology in their commitment to gain access to accounts, or to set up accounts or steal money.
-It is just a matter of time before deepfake becomes another method for digital rogues to defraud banks.
+It is just a matter of time before deepfake becomes another new normal for digital rogues to defraud banks.

 Most banks demand a government-issued ID and selfie to determine a person’s digital identity when creating a new account online.
 An impostor can use deepfake technology to easily create a photo to meet the requirement.